 Lead and Copper Rule Revisions

-Please note the LCRR effective date for the final rule may change in the near future, so we recommend community water systems (CWSs) delay significant actions to meet the new rule until a final version of the rule and EPA technical guidance is available.
+Please note the LCRR effective date for the final rule may change soon, so we recommend community water systems (CWSs) delay significant actions to meet the new rule until a final version of the rule and EPA technical guidance are available.
 If the rule is revised, EPA intends to provide additional time for implementation to compensate for the delay.

 The U.S. Environmental Protection Agency (EPA) published final revisions to the Lead and Copper Rule in January 2021.
 Some of the major changes include:

 - Using science-based testing protocols to find more sources of lead in drinking water

 - Establishing a trigger level of 10 parts per billion to address lead service line replacements further